yo-yo-yo-jbo/uac_bypasses/README.md

 In the Windows ecosystem, most users run as a local administrator, which is problematic; the security boundary between non-administrator and administrator in Windows is clear, but there is no clear boundary between administrator and running as the `SYSTEM` user (can be easily be done with a `Windows Service`, for example).
 Today we have other boundaries such as `Protected Processes` and the kernel (enforced with `DSE`) not to mention hypervison technology, but the boundary between administrator and non-administrator is pointless in a world where everyone runs as a local admin.
 To address the problem, Microsoft introduced `UAC`, which splits the administrator token into two parts: one has restricted privileges (similar to a non-administrator user) and one has elevated privileges.
 When a privileged operation is about to happen, a user must consent to the operation, and then the elevated token could be used.
 This procedure is known as `elevation`.
 This was not perceived well - Windows Vista is known to be full of UAC-style consent popups.
 To address that, several measures had to be taken:
 - UAC has 4 different levels, ranging between not enforcing at all to "full UAC" (which is what happened during the Vista days).
 The default mode is somewhere "in-between"; most UAC bypasses focus this level.
+Those levels affect various registry values under `HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System`.
+- Several binaries and COM objects are now `auto-elevated` (based on signature information) - more on that later!

 ## Integrity levels
 Securable objects are anything that is associated with mandatory access control enforcement; processes, registry keys, process tokens and even desktop objects are good examples of that.